 Zurich - Zurich, the largest city in Switzerland, is a captivating blend of beauty and economic vitality.

-For an added adventure, take a boat ride to the castles in the waterfall basin and to the impressive rock in the middle of the waters.
+You can also take a boat ride to the castles in the waterfall basin and to the impressive rock in the middle of the waters.

 Chur - Visit Chur, Switzerland’s oldest city, to explore the old town and the Cathedral of Our Lady of the Assumption, dating back to the 12th century.